Allergy Safety • Preparedness • Travel • Free Alert Cards • Support Groups

 Resources Provided

 FoodAllergy.world helps you recognize allergic reactions, prevent exposure, survive, and respond safely—whether you’re at home, traveling, or sending your child to school.
 Practical guidance for living and traveling with Food Allergies: Anaphylaxis, EpiPens use, label survival, travel planning, and clear communication tools.
-Because reliable allergy information shouldn’t require hours of searching, we have aggregate trusted resources.
+Because reliable allergy information shouldn’t require hours of searching, we aggregate trusted resources.

 Everything here is free.
 We’re a mission-driven hub, not a commercial site.